cysouw/YAST/text/yast.md

 - ~~junction~~ (*Junktion*) sometimes an explicit juncture (*Junktor*) is inserted at recursion, describing the relation between the subordinate and the embedded element ('link downwards').
 Although there is some overlap, I will use the name preposition (*Präposition*, also with *da-*) for junctures used with an embedded phrase and subordinator (*Subjunktion*) for junctures used with an embedded clause. also conjunctions (*Konjunktion*).
 - ~~linkage~~ (*Verbindung*) is made with relators (*Relator*) inside clauses 'link upwards'.
 In German relative pronouns ('d'-*Relativpronomen*) and question words ('w'-*Fragewort*), with the default entries *dass* and *was*.
 Additionally the particle *ob* is used as relator.
 Relators always occur in the first position of a clause and there is a strong connection to the *Vorfeld* position in the German main clause (which can be interpreted as the linkage to the preceding context with a default entry *es*).

-# Rules for predication

-## Clause (*Satz*)

-## Predication (*Prädikation*)

-Basically a verb with lexical arguments.
-A PHRASE leads to *Prädikatives Substantiv* Lexical arguments can be filled with either PHRASE or SATZ (*Komplementsatz*)

-- verbal predication

-Nonverbal predication in German is 'overloaded': the same auxiliary/copula(!) constructions are used fro various different kinds of predication.
-In YAST they are treated as the same structures, but the interpretation is of course different.
-They all have roles 'Subjekt' and 'Prädikativ'

-- possession (possessor(SUBJ) + possessee + auxiliary)
-- nominal predication (SUBJ + role 'noun predicate' + auxiliary)
-- identification (noun predicate with definite marking)
-- adjectival predication (SUBJ + attribute 'adjectival predicate' + auxiliary)
-- adverbial predications (local/temporal)
-- location predication with prepositions.

-To be done:

-- comparison (comparee(SUBJ) + 'comparison adjectival predicate' + auxiliary + role 'standard of comparison': both SATZ and PHRASE possible, additional Junktion *als, wie*)

-## Event structure (*Ereignisstruktur*)

-Epitheses, diatheses, tense

-## Adverbial modification of predication (*Adverbiale*)

-Either a PHRASE or SATZ (*Adverbialsatz*)
-also: adverbs, negation, particles, adjectives+gradation

-# Rules for reference

-## Phrase (*Phrase*)

-## Reference (*Referenz*)

-Determination (quantification+article+numeral) and phrasal head If SATZ then *Nominalisation*

-## Identification (*Identifikation*)

-## Attributive modification of reference (*Attribut*)

-either PHRASE (*Präpositionalphrase*) or SATZ (*Relativsatz*)
-also: adjectives+gradation

-# Subordination

-Clauses can be inserted at various places, leading to different kinds of *Subordination*.

-- *Koordination*
-- *Subordination*
-  - *Vollsatz*
-    - *Subjunktionssatz* (adverbial + juncture)
-    - *Präpositionssatz* (adverbial + juncture)
-  - *Relatorsatz*
-    - *Komplementsatz* (argument ± juncture)
-    - *Weiterführungssatz* (= *weiterführender Relativsatz*) (adverbial)
-    - *Adverbialrelativsatz* (adverbial + juncture)
-    - *Relativsatz* (attributive)
-  - *Kontrollsatz* (= *infiniter Nebensatz*)
-    - *Kontrollkomplementsatz* (argument ± juncture)
-    - *Kontrollpräpositionssatz* (adverbial + juncture)
-    - *Partizipsatz* (= *Kontrollrelativsatz*) (attributive)

-nonfinite:

-Komplementsatz -> Kontrollkomplementsatz
-präpositionssatz -> Kontrollpräpositionssatz (delete 'dass') Relativsatz -> Partizipsatz

-NOTE: *freier Relativsatz* is transparent combination of 'free' relative pronoun as head with a relative clause referring to it.
-This construction can grammaticalise, e.g. *Adverbialrelativsatz* is an example of this.

-Three dimensions, 10 of 18 theoretical possiblities attested (Vollsatz always adverbial, Attributsatz never juncture. missing: Adverbialsatz+Kontrollsatz without juncture)

-- Place of attachment (*Argumentsatz, Adverbialsatz, Attributsatz*)
-- Structure of subordinate clause (*Vollsatz, Relatorsatz, Kontrollsatz*)
-- Presence of juncture (*ja, nein*)

-Lexical interpretation important

-Sie wartet darauf, dass ihr Kind tanzt
-Sie wartet auf den Tanz ihres Kindes

-# Finishing up

-## Lexical insertion

-## Government and agreement

-mostly inside phrase, except

-- verbagreement between subject and finite verb
-- reflexive pronoun agreement
-- anaphoric reference inside sentence

-## Flexible word order & fusion

-only changes here that are really optional, e.g. preposition+article that can also be spelled out.
-Or reordering that are synchronically flexible

-# Reducing YAST

-## YAST to constituent structure

-## YAST to dependency structure

-## YAST to basic school grammar

-## YAST to advanced school grammar

-# Currently excluded

-- dislocated structures, e.g. "Aussenfeld"
-- comparative *wie/als* constructions
-- 'Mittelfeld' ordering variations based on size
-- secondary predication (dislocation of attributes)
-- Details of Negation scope

-- Quantoren are strange, e.g.: 'alle meine Bücher', 'jedes meiner Bücher', 'Die Bücher habe ich alle/beide gelesen', 'alle die Bücher in der Schublade'

-NOTE: the following is a combination of two adverbials "vorne/hinten im Garten" they have to be inserted separately semantics are inferred from regular scoping of multiple modifiers also for 'noch nicht' ???

-TODO: what about 'nur heute' ? cf. Fokuspartikel!?

-# An (almost) one-rule syntax for German

-To be clear up-front: no, of course it is not possible to write a complete syntax for the German language with just a single rule.
-However, I will argue that it is (almost) possible to condense the basic recursive syntax of German into such a single rule, which basically amounts to the instruction ~~insert lexeme here~~.
-Clearly, this one rule alone is not sufficient to capture all the details of actual German sentences.
-In practice, dozends of additional rules are necessary to completely specify a sentence structure.
-However, these specifying rules are simple non-recursive instructions like 'make this lexeme plural' or 'put this lexeme in the past tense'.
-Also, while I think that this condensation into a single recursive rule is theoretically neat, in practice I prefer a slightly more verbose notation using six rules: ~~clause + predication~~, ~~phrase + reference~~, ~~addendum~~ and ~~coordination~~.

-about the 'almost': lexemes have to be explicitly told to be either reference or predicate.
-So actually there are two rules 'insert lexeme as predicate' and 'insert lexeme as reference'.
-In practice: this is mostly done by marking the lexeme itself as 'verb' (non-capitalized) or 'noun' (capitalized).
-For some constructions an additional specification 'finite/infinite' is necessary to get the right syntactic structure.
-So this might be considered as an additional 'syntactic' rule

-Crucially, these proposals are not purely theoretical.
-The necessary rules for the German language are implemented in a surprisingly small amount of just a few hundred lines of code.
-They can be applied to produce actual sentences of German, simultaneously constructing a detailed underlying syntactic structure.
-However, there are two important caveats.
-First, the current implementation captures very many actual German sentence structures, but it is clearly not complete.
-However, the claim I would like to stake here is that everything missing can be accomplished with a few additional specifying rules.
-The basic recursive architecture is claimed to be complete.
-The second caveat is that the current implementation can (still) result in sentences that are ungrammatical.
-However, there is a transparent framework in place to formulate restrictions on rule application.
-Many such restrictions are already implemented, but many more are needed to bar the generation of ungrammatical sentences.
-In most cases, though, the formulation of such restrictions needs much more research than I have been able to perform until now.